MarcinMoskala/KtAcademyPortal/README.md

 * Chrome plugin - Not yet started
 * iOS - Not yet started

-We will really appreciate help with all of this areas.
+We will really appreciate help in any of this areas.

 ## Backend